Who Was Ted Bundy?

-In December 1977, Bundy escaped from custody again.
+In December, Bundy escaped from custody again.
 He climbed out of a hole he made in the ceiling of his cell, having dropped more than 30 pounds to fit through the small opening.
 Authorities did not discover that Bundy was missing for 15 hours, giving the serial killer a big head start on the police.
-He eventually made his way to Tallahassee, Florida.

-There, on the night of January 14, 1978, Bundy broke into the Chi Omega sorority house at Florida State University.
+After Bundy's second escape from prison, he eventually made his way to Tallahassee, Florida.
+On the night of January 14, 1978, Bundy broke into the Chi Omega sorority house at Florida State University.
 He attacked four of the young female residents, killing two of them.
 On February 9, Bundy kidnapped and murdered a 12-year-old girl named Kimberly Leach.

-The most damning evidence connecting Ted Bundy to the two Chi Omega murders at FSU were bite marks on one of the bodies, which were a definitive match to Bundy.
+The most damning evidence connecting Bundy to the two Chi Omega murders at FSU were bite marks on one of the bodies, which were a definitive match to Bundy.

 Bundy appealed, trying to take his case as high as the U.S. Supreme Court, but he was turned down.
-He also offered information on some of unsolved murders to avoid Florida's electric chair, but he could not delay justice forever.
-Ted Bundy was executed on January 24, 1989.
+He also offered information on some of unsolved murders to avoid Florida's electric chair, but he could not delay justice forever and was executed in 1989.